It4innovations/hyperqueue/docs/jobs/resources.md

 ## Resource variants

 A task may have attached more resource requests.
-There is no command line interface for this feature, but it can be configured through [Job Definition File](jobfile.md).
+There is no command line interface for this feature, but it can be configured through a [Job Definition File](jobfile.md).